Introduction

 1. Learn and Understand Your Own Unconscious Biases

 Everyone has unconscious biases.
 They are often deeply ingrained by society and the ways that we interact with the systems around us.
 The important thing is to recognize your biases and understand how to overcome them.
-It can take time and you may not catch them every time at first, but knowing that they are present is a critical first step.
+You may not catch them every time at first, but knowing that they are present is a critical first step.

 Take some time to read up on the biases that exist and decide which ones affect your decision-making processes the most.
 Some may surprise you.
 If you are in a leadership position, encourage your colleagues to do the same.